twolfson/twolfson.com/articles/design-for-developers.md

   "summary": "An introduction to design, targeted at developers."
 }

-As a developer, knowing design basics has some benefits:
+As a developer knowing design basics has some benefits:

 - Better communication with designers due to shared knowledge/vocabulary
 - Better architecture for HTML/CSS